fastrgv/AdaVenture/README.md

 ![screenshot](https://github.com/fastrgv/AdaVenture/blob/master/nuAV.jpg)

 Click on the large 7z file under releases to download all source & binaries (both Mac & Linux)...there are now two versions, one uses SDL2, the other uses GLFW3.
 The older SDL2 version currently has better support for joysticks.
-The newer GLFW3 version has not yet been tested as carefully.
+The newer GLFW3 version has not been tested as much.

 This first link is the SDL2 version: